-The FCC authorizations have indefinite useful lives due to their non-depleting nature.
+Most of our orbital rights have indefinite useful lives due to their non-depleting nature.
 In May 2012, we acquired the right to use the 45 degree west longitude orbital location from ANATEL, the Brazilian communications regulatory authority (the "Brazil authorization").
-The Brazil authorization is amortized on a
+The Brazil authorization is amortized on a straight-line basis over the license term of 15 years.